 From Facebook to Instagram, you’ll see lots of perfect table settings and pricey presents this time of year.
-And it’s easy to compare what you’re doing (or not doing) with what everyone else is doing.
+And it’s easy to compare what you’re doing (or not doing) to what everyone else is doing.
 But comparing yourself to others only takes away your joy.
 Find contentment in what you have and in how you celebrate.

 If you find yourself playing the comparison game, take a little break from social media and post your sweetest pics after the spending season ends.
 It’s a small tweak in your daily routine that can bring you big results: fewer comparisons and more joy that lasts.

-8. Organize Your Shopping
+8. Organize your shopping.

-You’ll save sanity, gas money, and time if you take fewer trips to the store.
+You’ll save sanity, gas money and time if you take fewer trips to the store.
 Organize your shopping so you aren’t running out on a million side trips to grab the ingredients to make Grandpa’s traditional raisin pie or to buy a forgotten present for your sister-in-law.

 Make solid lists for gifts and groceries.
 Try the in-store pickup option so you can fill up that online cart while keeping an eye on the budget (and skipping the hassle of running all over the store).
 Look at prices online for things that will ship in time—and for free—to save you money and a trip to the mall.
 And if you have to go out, don’t do it a bazillion times.

-9. Sort Your Priorities
+9. Sort your priorities.